-- Students studying AS subjects and/or choose level 3 vocational courses must have achieved five or more GCSEs at grade C or above (including GCSE English & GCSE Maths at level 4 or above). - Students are expected to complete Induction Work Packs as part of condition of enrolment.
-This work must be completed to the required standard by the course leader before enrolment is confirmed (for more details about induction work packs, please contact Marie Jobson) - For all courses students must meet subject specific entry requirements as outlined in our Prospectus.
+- Students studying A Level subjects and/or choose level 3 vocational courses must have achieved five or more GCSEs at grade 4 or above (including GCSE English & GCSE Maths at grade 4 or above). - Students are expected to complete induction work packs as part of condition of enrolment.
+This work must be completed to the required standard by the course leader before enrolment is confirmed (for more details about induction work packs, please contact Jill Teale) - For all courses students must meet subject specific entry requirements as outlined in our Prospectus.